stevencombs/retrocombs.github.io/for-sale/index.md

 title: Items for Sale
 ---

-Below are a list of items we have for sale.
-Prices are marked and below each image, however, reasonable offers are generally considered and sometimes accepted!
+Below are a list of items we have for sale in several categories including: Furniture, Electronics, Books (coming soon) and LEGO (coming soon).
+Prices are below each image, however, reasonable offers are generally considered and sometimes accepted!
 If you have questions about an item, send them via email to:

 [steven.combs@gmail.com](mailto:steven.combs@gmail.com)